foundersandsurvivors/ap20-utils/basex-admin/README.md

 Suggested setup of BaseX distro inside an admin dir
 ---------------------------------------------------

-There is no automated installer; install maually as described below.
+There is no automated installer; install manually as described below.

 For example, assuming your standard Basex distro has been setup like this:
 <pre>